Lambdagon/lambdas-weapon-pack/README.md

 Step 1.
 Locate your Custom folder that is inside of TF_COOP_EXTENDED Step 2.
 Remove the "Lambda's Weapon Pack" folder
 Step 3.
-Enjoy a 25% less buggy experience with 75% less weapons, 15% less fixes
+Enjoy a 25% less buggy experience with 75% less weapons, 15% less fixes.

 Note: I know the second one might be alot harder but it does save alot of time